 With the added benefit of presenting no risk to the pilots.

-But the Reaper Drone – the UAV most of us think of – is just a singe example.
-Smaller drones – some the size of a smart phone – are supporting armed forces in several ways.
+But the Reaper Drone – the UAV most of us think of – is just a single example.
+Smaller drones – some the size of a smartphone – are supporting armed forces in several ways.
 All of which are designed with the same purpose in mind: keeping them safe.

 When it comes to the lives of soldiers, the ability to use a tiny drone to determine the safest and most successful way of completing a mission is no bad thing.

 So Unmanned Combat Aerial Vehicles are an obvious and natural progression.
 Especially when you consider the cost attached to putting a combat pilot in the air.